L-Methylfolate Side Effects

 Cancer and L-methylfolate

-Even though the specific mechanisms behind tumorigenesis are yet to be discovered, some studies showed that the promotion and growth of tumours was ascribed to the dysfunction of DNA methylation (which is in fact the opposite of what L-methylfolate does).
+Even though the specific mechanisms behind tumorigenesis are yet to be confirmed, some studies showed that the promotion and growth of tumours was ascribed to the dysfunction of DNA methylation (which is in fact the opposite of what L-methylfolate does).

-If you are looking to purchase the purest form of active (fully-converted) folate, L-5-MTHF (or L-Methylfolate), check out Methyl-Life™ as they are selling the ultimate L-methylfolate on the market today.
-In a recent study when compared against the other industry-leading brands, Methyl-Life’s™ tested more stable, potent and even 3 times purer than all of the other top methylfolates in the nutraceutical market.
+compared against other industry-leading brands, Methyl-Life’s™ methylfolate tested as more stable, potent and three times more pure than all of the other top methylfolates in the nutraceutical market.

 References: